foobles/super-pong-nes/README.md

 ## Assembly
 This is written for the cc65 development suite, and requires ca65 and ld65 in order to build.
+Simply run `make all` to build the game -- it can be found in `build/bin/super_pong.nes`, along with `super_pong.dbg` which contains debug symbols that can be loaded into some debuggers (such as Mesen).
-`compile.bat` currently contains a very primitive build script, but this is intended to be replaced with a more robust makefile in the future.
+`Makefile` currently assumes a Windows-like environment, but this is temporary making it cross-platform is a priority.